The Widow of Saint-Pierre: Production notes

 Though set in the French colony of St Pierre and Miquelon, the movie was filmed in the restored Fortress of Louisbourg on Cape Breton Island, Nova Scotia.
 The French title La Veuve de Saint-Pierre contains wordplay.
 "Veuve" translates to "Widow".
 In the 19th century the word was also slang for a guillotine.

+Principal photography began from March 1, 1999 to June 3, 1999.